wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.05.04 =
+Fixed Threat Level error and changed auto-update path to update threat level array for all new definition updates.

 = 1.2.04.24 =
-Fixed autoupdate script to update scan level even if there is no new definitions.
+Fixed auto-update script to update scan level even if there is no new definitions.

 = 1.2.04.09 =
 Added more info about registration to the readme file, Updated timthumb replacement patch to version 2.8.10, and fixed menu option placement.